 - Should a segment of the beach be crowded, guests may be directed to other segments.

-- Beach opening hours are from 9am - 7pm.
+- Beach opening hours are from 8am to 7pm.
+Last entry 6pm.

-- The Emerald Pavilion and Sapphire Pavilion will be closed from 8pm to 8am daily.
+- The Emerald Pavilion and Sapphire Pavilion are open from 8am to 7pm daily.

 For your safety and well-being, do note that all guests visiting Sentosa will be required to observe safe distancing and adhere to the prevailing safe management measures, such as: